PLANT-POWERED · PROTEIN-PACKED · DAILY

 She would serve it over rice (or ptitim) with a small salad of tomatoes, onions, and cucumbers, and a glass of cold water on the side.

-It was a wonderful, delicious, and comforting dish, the way only grandmothers' food can be.
+It was a wonderful, delicious, and comforting dish, as only grandma’s food can be.

-In honor of the photoshoot for this post, I pulled out my grandmother's blue tablecloth from storage, and for a moment, I could imagine how she would set the table in their small, modest kitchen and place this wonderful stew on it.
+In honor of the photos for this post, I pulled my grandmother’s blue tablecloth out of storage, and for a moment, I could imagine her setting the table in their small, modest kitchen and placing this wonderful stew on it.

-There's nothing like food to remind us of the people we love who are no longer with us.
+There is nothing like food to help us remember the people we love who are no longer with us.

 ______________________________________________________

-Perfect for a cutting phase, due to its high fiber and protein content.
+It's perfect for a cutting phase, due to its high fiber content and high protein content as well.

 ______________________________________________________